Laeken

 Laeken (French, /fr/) or Laken (Dutch, /nl/) is a residential suburb in the north-western part of the Brussels-Capital Region, Belgium.
 It belongs to the municipality of the City of Brussels and is mostly identified by the Belgian postal code: 1020.
 Prior to 1921, it was a separate municipality.

 Toponymy

-Etymology

 The name Laeken (Laken) derives from the Germanic Lacha or Lache ("water", "lake"), because the Molenbeek brook at the time formed a network of ponds at this height.
 The oldest mention of the village is in a diploma from 1080, where the name Gilbert de Lacha appears.
 There is also the mention Lachus in 1117.